 Obviously an extremely fatty cut, pork belly strips are suitable (and usually served at restaurants) as a first course.
 Although I sometimes serve them as our main course for dinner, alongside a small green salad.

 If serving as a first course, one thick strip per person, cut into bite-size pieces, is perfect.
 For a main course, I find that three strips are plenty.
 Sometimes I serve them for brunch, with soft scrambled eggs.

 They are delicious on their own, simply seasoned with salt and pepper.
 I like to use smoked paprika, which adds a delightful smoky flavor.

-You can also brush them with a mixture of soy sauce (2 tablespoons), honey (1 tablespoon) and garlic powder (1 teaspoon) prior to baking, for an Asian style dish.
+You can also brush them with a mixture of soy sauce or a gluten-free alternative (2 tablespoons), honey (1 tablespoon) and garlic powder (1 teaspoon) prior to baking, for an Asian style dish.

 But I rarely bother.
 Want to know a secret?
 These baked pork belly strips are fabulous when seasoned with just salt and pepper, so that’s how I usually season them!